zthxxx/leetsolve/README.md

 solution2.after = [() => {}, () => {}]
 ```

+**timeout setting hook**

+support to set different timelimit to specific problem or solution.
+By ues `timeout` property as lifecycle hooks.

 **direct running hook**

 you may want to direct run a solution file for test as `node ./problem-1/index.js` or `node ./problem-1`